Lucaspec72/LucaSoft-J.O.U.R.N.A.L/README.md

 # LucaSoft J.O.U.R.N.A.L
  Python program that handles the creation, encryption and storage of log/journal files.
 Kinda works like a diary of sorts.

+Note: this is a WIP project i've started around october 8 2021.